Fit for Placement Checklist

 Contact Metro South Clinical TB Service at Princess Alexandra Hospital on email email@example.com.
 Please ensure the following information is in your email: Name, date of birth, degree your studying and that you will be attending placement during your degree.

-Appointments for a Mantoux Test with the TB Control Centre may take a few months to be scheduled.
-You will need to have had your Mantoux test to complete the QAS Medical Assessment with Sonic Health.
+Appointments for a Mantoux Test with the TB Control Centre may take a few months to be scheduled, this does not affect you commencing placement while you await your appointment.

 Exposure Prone Procedure Declaration